 If you back founders early, let's talk.

-The next $10B knowledge tool will be built for AI, not retrofitted for it.
+The next $10B knowledge tool will be built for AI — not retrofitted for it.

-Six things that make this hard to replicate.
+Six reasons this is hard to replicate.

 Two-tier factory configuration